Gallicchio-Lab/openmm_agbnp_plugin/README.md

 ## Credits

-This software is written and maintained by Emilio Gallicchio <egallicchio@brooklyn.cuny.edu> with support from a grant from the National Science Foundation (ACI 1440665).
+This software is written and maintained by Emilio Gallicchio <egallicchio@brooklyn.cuny.edu>.

+Support from the National Science Foundation (ACI 1440665) is acknowledged.

 The plugin interface is based on the [openmmexampleplugin](https://github.com/peastman/openmmexampleplugin) by Peter Eastman.